What Is A Chronograph? How Do Chronographs Work & How Do You Use One Properly?

 This timepiece features two larger sub-registers for the chronograph function and a smaller constant seconds sub-register.
 This design shows a clear separation for easy use.
 There is a 60 minute register found at 12 o’clock and while it looks like this features an hour register it is actually a second timezone and alarm.

-The original SNAA61 Chronograph 100m watch retailed for under $300 USD.
+The original SNAA61 Chronograph 100m watch from the Japanese watchmaker retailed for under $300 USD.
 This model has since been discontinued but you can still find similar Seiko Chronograph watches retailing between $375 and $3,000 depending on the model family, making it extremely affordable while being quite complex.

 The Carrera was introduced in 1963 by Jack Heuer, it’s design was inspired by sports cars and racing.
 It has a clear racing inspiration with two sub-registers breaking up the dial.
 These measure constant seconds and up to 30 minutes.